Pavithra-Christy/college-management-system/README.md

 - 🧪 Exam creation and schedules
 - 📊 Result upload (faculty) and viewing (students)
 - 🖥️ Responsive design with Bootstrap
-- 🧭 Sidebar navigation with logout
+- 🧭 Navbar navigation with logout

 ---